IQSS/Zelig/_sources/docs/installation.txt

 Installation & Quickstart
 =========================

-This guide is designed to get you up and running with the current *alpha* release, Zelig 5.0.1.
-For more detailed tutorials see individual model vignettes.
-COMMENT- NEED MORE INFO HERE ABOUT TUTORIALS - OR THIS MIGHT NOT BE BEST PLACE FOR THIS - MOVE LOWER WITH MODELS.
+This guide is designed to get you up and running with the current *alpha* release of Zelig 5.

+Note: In code snippets,``>`` refers to an R terminal prompt and anything after ``#`` is a comment meant to describe what the code is doing.

 ------------